argoproj/argo-cd/docs/user-guide/commands/argocd_app_sync.md

 ```
       --async                                 Do not wait for application to sync before continuing
+      --diff-changes                          Preview difference against the target and live state before syncing app and wait for user confirmation
       --dry-run                               Preview apply without affecting cluster
       --force                                 Use a force apply
   -h, --help                                  help for sync